-10. If you have just upgraded to a new version of the Asset Surveyor software, you will now have to reload any data dictionaries, coordinate system files, language files, barcode wand drivers and waypoints, as these will have been erased when the TDC1 was cold-booted.

-You will also have to re-configure the Asset Surveyor software if you had altered any of the settings under the Configuration menu in the previous Asset Surveyor version.
+Tip - If you have just upgraded to a new version of the Asset Surveyor software, you will now have to reload any data dictionaries, coordinate system files, language files, and waypoints, as these will have been erased when the TDC2 was cold-booted.
+You will also have to reconfigure the Asset Surveyor software if you had altered any of the settings under the Configuration menu in the previous Asset Surveyor version.